citp/privacy-policy-historical/f/fj/fja/fjallraven.us.md

-> *The following text is extracted and transformed from the fjallraven.us privacy policy that was archived on 2017-01-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170128171442id_/https%3A//www.fjallraven.us/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fjallraven.us privacy policy that was archived on 2018-10-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181029074322id_/https%3A//www.fjallraven.us/pages/privacy) for the most accurate reproduction.*

-# Privacy – Fjallraven
+# Privacy – Fjällräven

 PRIVACY STATEMENT